Register a confidential client application in Azure Active Directory

 Once generated, it will be displayed in the portal only once.
 Make a note of it and store it securely.

 In this article, you've learned how to register a confidential client application in Azure Active Directory.
-Next, deploy a FHIR API in Azure.
+You are now ready to deploy the Azure API for FHIR.